-These funds complied with Ohio state law, which does not permit a cash basis deficit at year end.
-The deficit fund balances in the Management Information Systems Fund, Title VI-B, and Title I are caused by accruing wage and benefit obligations in accordance with GAAP.
-These deficits will be eliminated by anticipated future intergovernmental revenues not recognized at June 30.
+These funds complied with Ohio state law, which does not permit a cash deficit at year end.
+The deficit fund balance in the Title I and Drug Free School Grant special revenue funds are caused by accruing wage and benefit obligations in accordance with GAAP.
+The deficit balance in the Miscellaneous State Grant fund is due to the recording of an "advance in" as a fund liability rather than as an other financing source.
+These deficits will be eliminated by future intergovernmental revenues and other subsidies not recognized at June 30.

-NOTES TO GENERAL PURPOSE FINANCIAL STATEMENTS FOR THE YEAR ENDED JUNE 30, 1999
+NOTES TO GENERAL PURPOSE FINANCIAL STATEMENTS FOR THE YEAR ENDED JUNE 30, 2000 (Continued)

-NOTE 3 - ACCOUNTABILITY AND COMPLIANCE - (Continued)
+3. ACCOUNTABILITY AND COMPLIANCE - (Continued)